 Therefore, it is my belief that a more reasonable starting offer price is ~20% below recent comps.
 You will likely still offend most sellers who won't bother to respond to your offer.
 However, -20% is not unreasonable given all that's going on.

-If you can buy property between 10% – 20% lower than February 2020 comps, you will have hit a home run.
+If you can buy property 10% lower than February 2020 comps, you will have hit a home run.
 Just know, the ball game is never over.
 We can only operate in confines of what we know at the moment and speculate about the future.
+I don't think the housing market will crash for at least three years as the economy opens up.

 Be Prepared For Real Estate Opportunity

-If my thesis is correct that real estate prices will continue to hold up during a pandemic, then finding great real estate deals will be hard.
+If my thesis is correct that real estate prices will continue to hold up during a pandemic, then finding great real estate deals will get harder.
 Unlike during previous downturns, real estate inventory is down as most sellers simply wait things out.
 However, you should never let something difficult stop you from trying.
+You must implement my real estate buying strategies to get a deal.

 There is always some real estate deal out there if you look hard enough.
 One should assume that anybody willing to list their property during a pandemic believes prices will be heading south.
 Otherwise, they would simply wait several months until people can actually physically visit their house.
 Therefore, it is up to you to prove them right by offering a much lower price!